morero/pocfactory/content/home.md

 headline = "Tech evaluation"
 [[page_sections]]
 block = "hero-1"
-heading = "Building a prototype is a quick and cost-effective way to prove your and ideas, find problems early and reduce risks." template = "text-only-hero-banner"
+heading = "Building a prototype is a quick and cost-effective way to prove your and ideas, find problems early, and reduce risks." template = "text-only-hero-banner"

 +++